 Is Referral Traffic from Reddit of Any Value to Publishers?

-Reddit is a veritable goldmine for useful, interesting or downright bizarre content, making it a perfect tool for procrastination.
+Reddit offers a wealth of content.
+You can find useful, interesting, or even bizarre things there.
+Therefore, it serves as a perfect tool for procrastination.

 How to Frack Your Content Marketing and Close The Social Loop